Lecture: Tuesday, 10-12; Prof. Dr. Gerrit Lohmann; Dr. Martin Werner

 no lecture on Dec 28 and Jan 4

-Content: Cenozoic climate change, Climate warming backwards, Cretaceous warm planet, Eocene-Oligocene and Miocene transitions
+Content: Cenozoic climate change, Climate warming backwards, Eocene-Oligocene and Miocene transitions, Cretaceous warm planet

-Content: Regional and global signals; Permafrost; Archives of climate change
+Content: Carbon from the underground; Permafrost; Archives of climate change

 Climate Change: The scientific debate and uncertainties of climate change projections, scientific controvercies, political and non-scientific debate, carbon footprint